KDGoodenough/RepeaterchainOptimisation/README.md

 ### Prerequisites

-Requires NetworkX to handle the generation and handling of graphs, graphviz for saving and exporting scheme graphs to .pdf and .dot.
+Requires NetworkX to handle the generation and handling of graphs.

+version requirements:
+NetworkX 2.4
+Matplotlib 3.0.3

 ### How it works